- Is it necessary to complete the Promissory Note each term?

 If I receive financial aid (or other funds) that is in excess of tuition/fees, will I receive a refund?

 Yes.
-Refunds are processed after all charges (tuition, fees, room and board, etc.) are paid.
+Refunds are processed after all charges (tuition, fees, etc.) are paid.
 Your refund will be processed within 14 days of posting a credit balance.
-Refund checks are printed on Tuesdays and Thursdays and mailed out the same day.
+Refund checks are printed on Tuesdays and Thursdays and mailed out to your home address.
+Direct deposit to your checking or savings account is available.
+You will receive an email to sign up for direct deposit once you have been admitted, registered for classes, and have completed you FAFSA.

 Most employers ask for an official itemized tuition reimbursement invoice in order to pay for the classes.
 Our office is responsible for processing these invoices.
-To request a tuition reimbursement invoice, please call us at (800) 443-5522, ext.
-5350, or send an e-mail to firstname.lastname@example.org.
-Please include in your e-mail your NLU ID number and the terms for which you need an invoice; for each term a separate invoice will be processed.
+To request a tuition reimbursement invoice, please call us at (888) 658-8632, option 3, or send an e-mail to firstname.lastname@example.org.
+Please include in your e-mail your NLU ID number and the terms for which you need an invoice.
+Separate invoices will be provided if you request invoices for multiple terms.